dhrubajyoti98/dhrubajyoti98.github.io/src/index.md

 ## Biosketch

 <p align="justify">
+Currently, I am a postdoc at <a href="https://www.iitkgp.ac.in">IIT Kharagpur</a>, working in the <a href="https://pintupatra05.wixsite.com/website">Active Matter and Biophysis Group</a>.
+Prior to this, I was a postdoc at <a href="https://www.nbrc.ac.in/newweb/">NBRC Gurgaon</a>, working in the <a href="https://cbdlnbrc.weebly.com">Cognitive Brain Dynamics Lab</a>.
 I work at the intersection of nonlinear dynamics, complex networks, high-performance computing, and mathematical modeling of biophysical systems.
-I obtained my B.Sc. with an Honors in Physics from St. Xavier’s College Kolkata.
-Subsequently, I completed my M.Sc. and Ph.D. in Physics (as a dual degree) at the IIT Madras, focusing on the theoretical and computational analysis of dynamical systems.
-Currently, I am a postdoc at IIT Kharagpur, working in the Active Matter and Biophysis Group.
-Prior to this, I was a postdoc at NBRC Gurgaon, working in the Cognitive Brain Dynamics Lab.
+I obtained my B.Sc. with an Honors in Physics from <a href="https://www.sxccal.edu">St. Xavier’s College, Kolkata</a>.
+Subsequently, I completed my M.Sc. and Ph.D. in Physics (as a dual degree) at the <a href="https://www.iitm.ac.in">IIT Madras</a>, focusing on the theoretical and computational analysis of dynamical systems.
 </p>

 ## Experience